• 00Days

 10:30 am - 11:00 PM

-PLENARY: CENTRAL AND EASTERN EUROPEAN ECONOMIES TODAY
+PLENARY: CENTRAL AND EASTERN EUROPEAN ECONOMIES in the international economic context with Dariusz Rosati

 11:00 am - 12:30 pm